syrno9/HikariLynx/README.md

 You can install the frontend anywhere you want, just be sure to set the current location in your global settings.
 Best practices dictate you rename the folder to `fe` and place it in the `Lynxchan/src/` directory.
 This is the default location.
 User node will need to be able to see all files, and ideally will own them.

+It's recommended you also install the [Moe Modifications](https://gitgud.io/8chan/moe_modifications) addon so that everything works properly.

 ## Customization ##

 If you wish to swap in your own assets, you can simply replace the existing files with your own.
 Otherwise, you will need to modify templateSettings.json so the backend can locate your assets.
 Other images, including default banners and thumbnails, can be found in the `templates/image/` directory.
 To refresh the frontend and reload default images, run `lynxchan -nd -r`.